ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 ### Bare Metal Server
 {: #vc_vcenterserveroverview-bare-metal}

-You can order three or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
+You can order two or more {{site.data.keyword.baremetal_short}} with one of the following configurations:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.
 * **Cascade Lake**: 2-CPU Intel Cascade Lake generation servers (Intel Xeon 4200/5200/6200 series) with your selected CPU model and RAM size.
 * **SAP-certified**: Intel Skylake or Intel Broadwell generation servers (Intel Xeon 6140/E5-2690/E7-8890 series) with your selected CPU model.